2026 Illinois Senate election: District 11

 The 11th district includes all or parts of Bedford Park, Berwyn, Bridgeview, Brookfield, Burbank, Cicero, Countryside, Hodgkins, Justice, La Grange, La Grange Park, North Riverside, Riverside, Summit and the Chicago neighborhoods of Ashburn, Clearing, Garfield Ridge, West Elsdon, and West Lawn.
 The incumbent is Democrat Mike Porfirio, who was elected in 2022 with 66.2% of the vote.
+He is running unopposed in the primary and general election.